mlogan914/ETL-data-loads/README.md

 # Mini Project -- ETL and Data Loads using Snowflake via DBeaver

 ## 1. Project Description
-- Step 1: Build the schema for the original system datasets & Create a data warehouse model in Snowflake.
+- Step 1: Based on the business requierments, build the schema for the original system datasets & Create a data warehouse model in Snowflake.
 - Step 2: Write the ETL script (DDL, DML) to transform the data from the original tables to the data model.
 - Step 3: Load the data into Snowflake.
 This can be performed manually using DBeaver or using snowsql CLI commands (e.g. PUT).